Building a Garden Room Base: Concrete vs Timber Frame Foundations Explained

 The Two Main Garden Room Base Types

-Most modern garden rooms are built on one of two foundation systems: concrete or timber frame.
+All of my garden rooms are built on one of two foundation systems: concrete or timber frame.
 Each has its strengths and ideal use cases.

 Base TypeBest ForSkill LevelDurabilityCost Range (£)